Sega proudly presents 'Video Game Tips For Braindead Morons'

 Level 7 is an elevator that takes you up to the final battle.
 Basically, you fight dozens of jabronis in a small enclosed space.
 It's not particularly fun or interesting.
 There's not even a boss in this level.
 I'm forced to call bullshit once again.

-The final level takes place in a lavishly decorated office building which faithfully follows one of the genre's big rules: No matter how trashy his minions are, the end boss will always have expensive secret headquarters.
+The final level takes place in a lavishly decorated office building which faithfully follows one of the genre's big rules: No matter how trashy his minions are, the end boss will always have an expensive secret headquarters.
 In this level, you'll fight palette swaps of every other boss you've faced so far.
 This would be a lot more imposing if you hadn't already fought most of them at least twice already.
 The whole thing is just pointless filler that keeps you away from the final showdown with the last guy.

 The end boss is none other than former WWF and WCW superstar Scott "Razor Ramon" Hall.
 In a way, it makes perfect sense.
 The Bad Guy's love for alcholic beverages has often landed him on the wrong side of the law but most analysts agree that when he's at the top of his game, he's unstoppable.
 In SOR2, we learn that the boss's name is actually Mr. X, which isn't any fucking better than having no name at all.